webplatform/docs/css/properties/border-bottom-color/index.md

 * a hue-saturation-lightness (HSL), such as hsl(0, 100%, 50%)
 * HSLa, such as hsl(0, 100%, 50%, 1)

 The color value can also be an extended keyword, such as aliceblue or lavenderblush.
-For a full list of extended keywords, see the [http://www.w3.org/TR/css3-color/#svg-color|CSS Color Module Level 3 spec], which is the consolidation of various specifications.
+For a full list of extended keywords, see the [http://www.w3.org/TR/css3-color/#svg-color CSS Color Module Level 3 spec], which is the consolidation of various specifications.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification